mohammedfazil003/docker-practice/README.md

 Images do not run themselves, instead they can be executed as containers.

 # CONTAINER
-> Containers are running instances of iamges.
+> Containers are running instances of images.
 When you create a container a thin read-write layer is added on top of the Image.

 ### SOME USEFUL DOCKER COMMANDS: